matija2209/obrtnik-na-spletu-v1/docs/tenant-specific-configurations.md

 This might involve writing a one-time script using Payload's Local API.

+> **Personal note:** In my experience, when I created a collection with identical fields to an existing global, the underlying table was correctly migrated and the data persisted without issues.
+However, it's always a good idea to back up your data before making structural changes, just to be safe!

 By following these steps, you can effectively manage configurations that need to be unique per tenant while leveraging the power and convenience of the `@payloadcms/plugin-multi-tenant`.

+---

-EDIT: I have been working on payload cms recenytl.
-If you would be itnerested in more content like this let me know!
+If you found this helpful or would like to see more content like this, let me know!
+I'm happy to share more tips and guides from my experience working with Payload CMS and multi-tenant setups.

-END EDIT